yashvardhandebas/zomato-analytics/README.md

 **For restaurant operators:**
 - Rajarajeshwari Nagar has a demand/supply ratio of 183 with only 2 restaurants.
 A South Indian or Cafe concept here faces near-zero competition with demonstrated existing demand.
-- Niche cuisine positioning (Japanese, Korean, Mediterranean) consistently outperforms broad menus — specialise rather than generalise.
+- Price positioning in the Premium (₹1k-2k) bracket maximises engagement.
+The model confirms approx_cost as the strongest predictor (importance = 0.26).
+- Enabling both online ordering and table booking together maximises discoverability — the model ranks both in the top 3 features.

 **For Zomato:**
-- Online ordering adoption campaigns will not improve customer satisfaction scores — the 0.049 rating point difference is statistically real but operationally irrelevant.
+- Online ordering campaigns will not improve customer satisfaction scores — the Mann-Whitney test confirms the practical difference is negligible (Δ = 0.049).
-- Table booking restaurants (13% of listings) generate disproportionately high ratings and engagement — acquisition strategy should prioritise quality-tier restaurants over volume.
+- Table booking restaurants (13% of listings) generate disproportionately high ratings and engagement — quality-tier acquisition outperforms volume-based acquisition.
-- The four underserved zones represent genuine platform growth opportunities where restaurant recruitment would meet existing unmet demand.
+- The four underserved zones represent genuine growth opportunities where restaurant recruitment meets existing unmet demand.

+**Model limitation:**
+Votes are partly a function of listing age — a restaurant listed in 2015 accumulates votes passively over time.
+This analysis does not control for listing age.
+A normalised votes-per-month metric would improve target variable quality in future iterations.

 ---

 ## Future Enhancements

-- [ ] Restaurant rating prediction model (Random Forest)
+- [x] EDA — 23 business questions answered
+- [x] Statistical validation — 3 claims tested with Mann-Whitney U and Spearman
+- [x] ML model — XGBoost binary classifier, ROC-AUC 0.89
 - [ ] Interactive Power BI dashboard with location drill-down
+- [ ] Votes normalisation by listing age for improved demand proxy
 - [ ] Customer sentiment analysis on reviews_list
-- [ ] Restaurant success classification (above/below median votes)
+- [ ] Restaurant recommendation engine
-- [ ] Votes normalisation by listing age to improve demand proxy accuracy

 ---